Have you ever heard people refer to themselves as “Apple people,” “Nike people,” or “Trader Joe’s” people?

 To raise awareness of your brand, you’ve got to be social.
 Post on social media about things unrelated to your product or services.
 Interact with your audience by asking questions, commenting on posts, or retweeting or sharing content you like.
 Treat your social accounts as if you were a person trying to make friends, not a business trying to make money.

-Over 50% of brand reputation comes from online sociability.
+Research shows that over 50% of brand reputation comes from online sociability.
 Being social leads to greater awareness and simply being known.

-Tell a Narrative
+3. Tell a narrative.

 Storytelling is an incredibly powerful marketing tactic, whether you’re marketing products or promoting your brand.
 Why?
 Because it gives something real for your audience to latch onto.